Disclaimer: We do not represent snitches. If that is your plan, call someone else. We will not help you get other people in trouble.

 According to Florida Statute 893.21, “A person who experiences a drug-related overdose and is in need of medical assistance may not be charged, prosecuted, or penalized for possession if the evidence for possession was obtained as a result of the overdose and the need for medical assistance.”

 Locking people up for drug possession doesn’t do anyone any good.
 It is far better for the addict, and for society in general, to get someone the help they need so that they can be a productive member of the community.
 We will always look for treatment options to help our clients get on the path to recovery rather than on a path to repeated trips back to jail.

 This is a great option for first offense, non-violent offenders.
 It guarantees a dismissal of criminal charges if a series of conditions are completed.
 In a Crestview Heroin or Opioid Possession case, those conditions might include drug treatment, community service, and court costs.
 As long as the person completes the conditions and doesn’t get re-arrested, they get their charges dropped.

 These are just a few of the options we will explore to help you with your case.
 When you come in to meet with us, we’ll talk about other options that might apply to your case.

 Our main goals will always be to keep you out of jail and keep a felony off your record.

-If you have been charged with Possession of Heroin or Opioids in Okaloosa County, we want to help you.
-The first step is up to you.
-Call Flaherty & Merrifield at (850) 398-8098 for a free, confidential consultation.
+If you or a loved one have been charged with Possession of Heroin or Opioids in Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.

 Learn more about my Crestview drug crimes defense practice.